WhatsApp Link Preview Not Working — How to Fix It

 3. Page is behind a login or bot-blocking middleware

-If your server returns a 401, 403, or the page requires JavaScript to render, WhatsApp's bot can't read the tags.
+If your server returns 401 / 403 to WhatsApp's crawler, or the page requires JavaScript to render, WhatsApp's bot can't read the tags.
 WhatsApp doesn't execute JavaScript — it only reads the raw HTML returned from the server.

 WhatsApp caches previews for days.
 Even after you fix your tags, old shares in existing chats may still show the old preview.
-New shares of the fixed URL will show the updated preview immediately.
+New shares of the fixed URL will show the updated preview once the cache expires (~24–72 hours).

 5. Image URL uses HTTP not HTTPS